kredati/cin2999f19/syllabus.md

 ### Outcomes
 In this course, students will:
 * Select a supervisor if they have not yet done so.
-* Meet with their supervisor no fewer than three times.
+* Meet with their supervisor no fewer than once (but normatively twice).
 * Discuss major advising and program goals with their supervisor, including (but not limited to) exams, publishing, conferences, and possible dissertation projects.
 * Gain critical familiarity with all parts of academic life, including research (publishing, conferences, grants, writing), teaching, and service.
 * Encounter and discuss all major milestones of the academic career path up to tenure.